ClickSend/clicksend-csharp/docs/InboundFAXRulesApi.md

 <a name="faxinboundautomationpost"></a>
 # **FaxInboundAutomationPost**
-> string FaxInboundAutomationPost (InboundFAXRule inboundFaxRule)
+> string FaxInboundAutomationPost (InboundFaxRule inboundFaxRule)

 Create new inbound fax automation